 Morning: British Museum and Tate Modern

-With an amazing collection of seven million objects dating back as far as two million years, there's plenty to see at the British Museum.
+With an amazing collection of eight million objects dating back as far as two million years, there's plenty to see at the British Museum.
 Highlights include the Rosetta Stone, Parthenon sculptures and the Mummy of Katebet.
-Visit the British Museum website to see what activities and talks are taking place on the day of your visit, and enjoy a light lunch at the Great Court Restaurant on site.
-Alternatively, refuel at nearby Steak and Lobster, Shoryu or Cabana.

 Afternoon: National Gallery

-From Tate Modern, walk along the South Bank and over the Jubilee Walkway to Trafalgar Square, home to two of London's top galleries – the National Gallery and National Portrait Gallery.
-Explore the National Gallery's incredible collection of Western European paintings from the 13th to the 19th centuries.
+Explore the National Gallery's incredible collection of western European paintings from the 13th to the early 20th century.
 Highlights include paintings by Van Gogh, Botticelli, Da Vinci, Constable, Rubens, Vermeer and Cézanne.